Black or White: Controversy and censorship

 Controversy was generated concerning the last four minutes of the original music video.
 A black panther walks out of the studio and then morphs into Jackson.
 Then he walks outside to perform some of his most physically slick dance moves, in a similar way to "Billie Jean".
 This part contained sexually suggestive scenes when Jackson starts to grab his crotch, and then zips his pants up.
 In the original version, Jackson is seen smashing windows, destroying a car with his arm and a crowbar, destroying windows with a steering wheel and a trash can, and causing an inn (called the "Royal Arms Hotel") to explode.

 Jackson was sharply criticized for the final scene, especially by Entertainment Weekly which ran a featured article titled "Michael Jackson's Video Nightmare".
+Concerns over its content had preceded its release: in the United Kingdom, around thirty seconds of the sequence were edited out of the video for its BBC premiere.
 Jackson asked his fans for forgiveness, saying that the violent and suggestive behavior had been a dance-style interpretation of the animalistic instincts of a panther.
-Jackson ordered the removal of the video's final scenes from subsequent broadcast.
-In 2001, Jackson re-issued the video with the final scenes restored in a digitally altered form: the glass windows smashed are now marred with racist and anti-Semitic graffiti displaying epithets like "Nigger" (styled as NI66eR 6O HOMe) and "Wetbacks", as well as a message reading "Hitler Lives" and a storefront door spray-painted with "KKK Rules", referring to the Ku Klux Klan.
-These alterations gave a new reasoning to Jackson's destruction of property.
+Jackson ordered the removal of the video's final scenes from subsequent broadcasts.
+In 1993, Jackson released a digitally altered version of the final scenes, with the glass windows smashed now marred with racist and anti-Semitic graffiti: the car windows display offensive messages with racial epithets such as "Nigger Go Home" (styled as NI66eR 6O HOMe), "No More Wetbacks", "Hitler Lives", and a storefront door is spray-painted with "KKK Rules".
+These alterations gave new reasoning for Jackson's destruction of property.